The Acupuncture Experience

 During - What It's Like

-I conduct focused, one-on-one sessions vs. working with multiple individuals in the same room because it allows access to all of the acupuncture points, privacy for therapeutic bodywork techniques, and a space for deeper rest and relaxation.
+I conduct focused, one-on-one sessions vs. working with multiple individuals in the same room because it allows access to all of the acupuncture points, privacy for massage, and a space for deeper rest and relaxation.
 My treatment rooms are completely private, with low lighting and soft music.
 I use a standard massage table and only require you to disrobe when necessary, keeping my space warm enough so that you don't get chilled, with extra blankets and an infrared heat lamp if you need it.
 Because they are so small and thin, most people only feel a small tap when the needles first go in.
 Sometimes, the needle may hit a small nerve ending on the very surface of the skin, resulting in a quick, tiny pinch, similar to a mosquito bite.
-Occasionally there may be a small reflexive twitch, but that is not common.
+Occasionally there may be a small reflexive twitch, but that is very uncommon.
 Once the needles are in they often seem to disappear as if they are not there any more, though some may feel a gentle tingling or other mild sensation like heaviness, numbness, pressure, itching, or warmth.
 I usually choose about fifteen points and the needles stay in for about 30 minutes.
 Once they are in I leave the room so you can rest.
 Most people get extremely relaxed during this time, and many even fall asleep.
 Others describe a gentle sensation of floating or rocking, or compare it to the sense of calm and peacefulness that they experience when meditating; it is an excellent way to decompress and empty your mind.
-After I take the needles out I may suggest herbal medicine or dietary therapy, or I may include some massage techniques.
-I find this comprehensive approach to be most effective, allowing me to address a wider range of conditions, enhancing the effects of the acupuncture, so I provide these additional services for my patients at no extra charge.
+After I take the needles out I may suggest herbal medicine or nutrition, or I may include some massage.
+I find this comprehensive approach to be most effective, allowing me to address a wider range of conditions, so I provide all of these additional services for my patients at no extra charge.

 After - What to Expect